-Note that the same files, and the change log, is available on Victron Professional.
-That also features a dropbox connection, so you can always have the latest file available on your laptop.
+Note that the same files and the changelog is available on Victron Professional.
+There is also a Dropbox connection to connect your Dropbox to our shared folder, so you always have the latest firmware files available on your laptop.

 Step 2.
-Install on a microSD card or usb stick
+Install on a microSD-card or USB-stick